What Does Serotonin Do?

 The remaining 10% is synthesized in the brain, specifically in a group of neurons located in the Raphe nuclei, which are clustered in the brainstem.

-How It Communicates
+How Serotonin Communicates

 Serotonin is released from the presynaptic neuron into a tiny gap called the synaptic cleft.
 From there, it can do one of several things: